-- resulting prejudice to the protesting Proposer; and a statement of form of relief requested or any proposed changes to the RFP documents. - c.
+- 1. a.
+Time for Submission of Protest.
+Protests of the terms, conditions and other contents of the Solicitation documents shall only be considered when presented to the Purchasing Manager in writing in accordance with the following timelines. - a.
+Five (5) Days prior to the closing of Proposals or other timeline as set forth in the Contract Solicitation Documents; and - b. ii.
+Protests not asserted or not properly asserted within these timelines shall be deemed waived by the protester. - 2. b.
+Basis for Protest.
+A protest shall include a detailed statement of the legal and factual grounds for the protest; a description of the resulting prejudice to the protesting Proposer; and a statement of form of relief requested or any proposed changes to the RFP documents. - 3. e.
 Identification of Protest.
 It is the Proposer's responsibility to ensure that the protest is received by the Commission within the stated timelines.
-The protest should be delivered in an envelope that is clearly marked with the Proposer's name, the RFP number, the project name, date and time of Proposal closing, and identified as a "RFP Document Protest."
-Faxed protests will not be accepted. - d.
+The protest should be delivered via email or in an envelope, as specified in the Bid Documents, that is clearly marked with the Proposer's name, the RFP number, the project name, date and time of Proposal closing, and identified as a "RFP Document Protest."
+Faxed protests will not be accepted. - 4. d.
 Delay of RFP Closing.
 If the Commission receives a protest from a Bidder in accordance with this section, the Purchasing Manager may in his or her discretion extend the date of Proposal closing if the Purchasing Manager determines an extension is necessary to consider the protest and, if necessary, to issue Addenda to the RFP documents. - 18.
 Notice of Intent to Award.
 Unless otherwise provided in the Solicitation documents, the Purchasing Manager shall provide Notice to all Proposers of the Commission's intent to award the Contract.
-The award shall not be final until the later of the following: - a.
-Seven (7) Days after the date of the notice, unless otherwise provided in the Solicitation Documents; or - b.
-Until the Purchasing Manager provides a written response to all timely filed protests, if any, that denies the protest and affirms the award; or, until any appeal of the Purchasing Manager's decision regarding a protest has been reviewed by the Executive Director.

-19. Cancellation of RFP.
+The Purchasing Manager shall have the authority to waive the Notice of Intent of Award for intermediate solicitations based on dollar amount and timeline.
+The award shall not be final until the later of the following: - 1. a.
+Seven (7) Days after the date of the noticeNotice, unless otherwise provided in the Solicitation Documents; or - 2. b.
+Until the Purchasing Manager provides a written response to all timely filed protests, if any, that denies the protest and affirms the award; or, until any appeal of the Purchasing Manager's decision regarding a protest has been reviewed by the Executive Director. - T. 19.
+Cancellation of RFP.

-- a.
-Cancellation in the Public Interest.
+- 1. Cancellation in the Public Interest.
 An invitation to provide a Proposal may be cancelled, wholly or in part, when it is determined by the Purchasing Manager to be in the public interest to do so.
-The reasons for cancellation shall be documented and be made part of the Proposal file. - b.
+The reasons for cancellation shall be documented and be made part of the Proposal file. - 2. b.
 Notice of Cancellation.
-When an invitation to provide a Proposal is cancelled prior to Proposal closing, a Notice of cancellation shall be sent to all holders of Proposal documents.
+When an invitation to provide a Proposal is cancelled prior to Proposal closing, a Notice of cancellationCancellation shall be sent to all known holders of Proposal documents.
 All Proposals received shall be returned to Proposers unopened.

-20. Protest of Contract Selection.
+U. 20.
+Protest of Contract Selection.